ideafieldpro/ElkStack-Monitor-Response/README.md

 - Event ID `1117`: Shows actions taken to protect the system from detected malware.
 - Event ID `50001`: Indicates when real-time protection is disabled.

-2. Adding Microsoft Defender Integration
+- Adding Microsoft Defender Integration
     - Similar to Sysmon, add a new integration for Microsoft Defender with a custom name (e.g., `DFIR-win-Defender`).
     - Specify the relevant channel names and event IDs to include or exclude as needed.

 ### Testing & Troubleshooting

-1. Verifying Ingested Logs
+- Verifying Ingested Logs
     - Use the Discover feature in Elasticsearch to check if any Sysmon or Defender logs are showing up.
     - If no data appears, troubleshooting steps include checking agent status and ensuring firewall rules allow connections to port 9200.

-2. Firewall Configuration
+- Firewall Configuration
     - Ensure that your firewall permits incoming connections on port `9200` for Elasticsearch.

-### 3. Restarting Services
+### Restarting Services

 - Restart the Elastic Agent service if logs do not appear after configuration.

-## Conclusion

-- After troubleshooting, the video confirms that Sysmon and Microsoft Defender logs are successfully ingested into the Elasticsearch instance.
-- Viewers are encouraged to explore these logs further and check the documentation for deeper insights.

-## Next Steps

-- The next video will cover common attacks seen in various environments and tools used to conduct these attacks.
 - 11 - What is a Brute Force Attack?

 # Summary of "Day 11: Brute Force Attacks" - 30-Day Defend for SOC Analyst Challenge